Monday, August 9, 2010

 Labor Of Love

-RT Staff Note: The labor of school has started for many high schools and some colleges and Labor Day is around the corner...so, we thought we would introduce another article about another kind of labor...working out, from Jon Doyle.
+RT Staff Note: The labor of school will soon start in a week or so for many high schools and some colleges and Labor Day is around the corner...so, we thought we would introduce another article about another kind of labor...working out, from Jon Doyle.
 If you want to see more articles on Jon Doyle, go to his web site at Baseball Training Secrets

 By Jon Doyle - MA, CSCS

 Youth Baseball Training is a simple, yet very complex topic.
 The information floating around these days leaves little to be desired.
 The goal of this article is to teach you how young athletes should train for maximum effectiveness, optimal performance and utmost safety.